How One Creator Stitched 40 Carousel Slides Weekly in 1 Tab

 Course launches don't run on a weekly cadence.
 They run on a four-day sprint twice a year, producing about 30 carousel slides plus story assets plus thumbnail variants plus paid-ad creative.
 The volume is roughly five times a normal week, compressed.

-For the spring launch of her Notion operating-system course, Hana built 32 carousel slides — three carousels of ten, plus a two-slide pinned hook — across four working days.
+For the spring launch of her Notion operating-system course, Jordan built 32 carousel slides — three carousels of ten, plus a two-slide pinned hook — across four working days.
 The previous launch, in October, had taken eleven days because of the constant export-import cycle and the late revisions that always followed an early-bird email.

 According to a 2024 Later breakdown of Instagram engagement, carousels outperform single-image posts by roughly 1.4x on average reach and 2x on save rate — which is the conversion signal most relevant to course launches, where saves translate to checkout-page visits over a multi-week sequence.
 Producing more carousel volume in launch windows is a direct revenue lever, not a vanity metric.